W3 Company - Honours Kahurangi

 Lance Corporal Teller both as a rifleman and section second in command has given a most commendable performance during his year of active service duty.
 During the period November 1969 to May 1970 he was wounded on two occasions.
 At the time of his second wounding on 22nd May 1970 he refused medical assistance until he had indicated to other members of his platoon the location of the enemy snipers.
 His cool confidence under fire at the time of this contact was most exemplary.

-a Vietnam veteran awarded the MID wears a bronze oak leaf (1920 - 1994 model) on his Vietnam Medal ribbon.
+Recognition: a Vietnam veteran awarded a MID wears a bronze oak leaf (1920 - 1994 model) on his Vietnam Medal ribbon.